 3 Research Center of Prevention and Epidemiology of Non-Communicable Disease, Departments of biostatistics and Epidemiology, School of public health, Shahid Sadoughi University of Medical Sciences, Yazd, Iran.

-Background: eye examination for retinopathy of prematurity (ROP) examinations is a screening test for which is among painful procedures in neonatal care unit.
+Eye examination for retinopathy of prematurity (ROP) examinations is a screening test which is among the painful procedures in neonatal care unit.
 The aim of this study was to investigate the effect of multisensory stimuli and breast milk on intensity of pain in premature infants during eye examination.

-Methods: This study is a randomized clinical trial that 90 premature infants were randomly divided into 3 groups included: two intervention groups (1.multisensory stimulation (30 infants), 2.The recipient of the mother’s breast milk (30 infants), and control group (30 infants). pain index score was recorded at 6 times based on Premature Infant Pain Profile (PIPP).
+Materials and Methods: This study is a randomized clinical trial.
+Ninety premature infants in Shahid Sadoughi hospital of Yazd, Iran, were randomly divided into 3 groups included: two intervention groups (1-multisensory stimulation (30 infants), 2-the recipient of the mother’s breast milk (30 infants), and control group (30 infants) who received the usual care of the ward.
+In this study, pain index score was recorded at 6 times based on Premature Infant Pain Profile (PIPP).
 Data were analyzed using SPSS software version 20.0.